linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 Total 400,000,000

-_Notes_ : Payment rules: 1.
+_Notes:_ Payment rules: 1.
 For payment of periodic coupon interest: Disburse periodic coupon interest to tranches A,

 B, and C based on the amount of principal outstanding at the beginning of the period.
 For tranche Z, accrue the